 The table below contains a list of possible ICD 10-PCS codes that may be used to bill for IVL.

-The ICD-10 procedure codes listed group to MS-DRGs 252-254.
+Starting October 1, 2023, Peripheral IVL ICD-10-PCS codes were reassigned to newly created Medicare Severity Diagnosis Related Group (MS-DRG) codes.
+The Peripheral IVL ICD-10-PCS codes listed above now group to MS-DRGs 278 and 279.
 When other procedures are performed in addition to IVL, other MS-DRGs may apply.

-What is the associated supply HCPCS code for the IVL peripheral catheters (Shockwave S4, Shockwave M5, & Shockwave M5+)?
+What is the associated supply HCPCS code for the IVL peripheral catheters (Shockwave S4, Shockwave M5+ & Shockwave L6)?

 There is no HCPCS code that is specific to our peripheral lithotripsy catheters.
 Generally, it is recommended to use C1725 - Catheter, transluminal angioplasty, non-laser (may include guidance, infusion/perfusion capability), for reporting purposes.